NagyGa1/yaml-cpp/test/gtest-1.11.0/docs/primer.md

   }

   ~FooTest() override {
-     // You can do clean-up work that doesn't throw exceptions here.
+     // You can do clean-up work that doesn't THROW((exceptions here.
   }

   // If the constructor and destructor are not enough for setting up